oven-sh/bun/README.md

     // ... rest of code
 ```

 This makes bundled modules [position-independent](https://en.wikipedia.org/wiki/Position-independent_code).
 In theory, one could import only the exact modules in-use without reparsing code and without generating a new bundle.
 One bundle can dynamically become many bundles comprising only the modules in use on the webpage.
-Thanks to the metadata with the byte offsets, a web server can send each module to browsers [zero-copy](https://en.wikipedia.org/wiki/Zero-copy) using [sendfile](https://man7.org/linux/man-pages/man2/sendfile.2.html).
-Bun itself is not quite this smart yet, but these optimizations would be useful in production and potentially very useful for React Server Components.
+Thanks to the metadata with the byte offsets, a web server can send each module to browsers [zero-copy](https://en.wikipedia.org/wiki/Zero-copy) using [sendfile](https://man7.org/linux/man-pages/man2/sendfile.2.html). bun itself is not quite this smart yet, but these optimizations would be useful in production and potentially very useful for React Server Components.

 To see the schema inside, have a look at [`JavascriptBundleContainer`](./src/api/schema.d.ts#:~:text=export%20interface-,JavascriptBundleContainer,-%7B).
 You can find JavaScript bindings to read the metadata in [src/api/schema.js](./src/api/schema.js).
 This is not really an API yet.
 It’s missing the part where it gets the binary data from the bottom of the file.
 Someday, I want this to be usable by other tools too.